Research and Conservation of Diamondback terrapins at The Wetlands Institute (1989 – 2011)

 Threats to Terrapins

 Across their range, diamondback terrapin populations are in decline.
-New Jersey lists the diamondback terrapin as a “species of special concern” on the State Wildlife Action Plan; however, conservation status varies by state (Table 1).
+Conservation status varies by state.
 Major threats to terrapins include commercial collection for food, habitat destruction, drowning in fishing gear, and road mortality.
 Given the declines in several diamondback terrapin populations that have been the subject of long term mark-recapture studies, the diamondback terrapin is also listed as Vulnerable by the International Union for the Conservation of Nature (IUCN; Baker et al. 2012).

 Terrapins as food